Seirdy/seirdy.one/content/posts/website-best-practices.md

 : lossy PNG compression.
 Can reduce the size of the color palette.

 [`oxipng`](https://github.com/shssoichiro/oxipng)
 : Lossless PNG compression.
-It's like a parallelized version of [OptiPNG](http://optipng.sourceforge.net/) that also supports an implementation of [ZopfliPNG](https://github.com/google/zopfli/blob/831773bc28e318b91a3255fa12c9fcde1606058b/README.zopflipng) compression
+It's like a parallelized version of [OptiPNG](http://optipng.sourceforge.net/) that also supports an implemen&shy;tation of [ZopfliPNG](https://github.com/google/zopfli/blob/831773bc28e318b91a3255fa12c9fcde1606058b/README.zopflipng) compression

 [`jpegoptim`](https://github.com/tjko/jpegoptim)
 : Lossless or lossy JPEG compression.
 Note that JPEG is an inherently lossy format; the lossless features of `jpegoptim` only shrinks the size of existing JPEG files by removing unnecessary metadata.